 Your Business is Protected by an Expansive Contract

-The terms of providing actively managed services are usually contained in a contract, which is more formidable than a service level agreement (SLA).
+The terms of providing actively managed outsourcing services are usually contained in a contract, which is more formidable than a service level agreement (SLA).
 The latter may be created as a separate document that is reviewed after 3 to 6 months while the contract may be renewed after it expires.

 Agreements between an outsourcing company and the client must be flexible.
 There should be space for growth.
 The terms should allow you to adjust the metrics and expand the terms to fit the changing needs of your business.
 Risk mitigation measures, such as indemnity and confidentiality clauses, should also be included.

-Consistency of Service Quality and Delivery
+The Consistency of Service Quality and Delivery

 Because you’re more involved in managing your remote team, you’re assured of timely delivery of services that meet quality standards.
 This also leads to centralized management control, which applies the same standards to onshore and offshore teams.
 They follow the same workflows and make use of the same technologies.